MachineLearningLifeScience/poli-docs/docs/protein-optimization/index.md

-# Protein optimization using `poli`
+# Discrete sequence optimization using `poli`

 This book contains documentation on how to use `poli` and `poli-baselines`, our tools for creating and optimizing black box objective functions.

 At its core, `poli` allows you to isolate calls to complicated objective functions which might, for example, depend on simulators, binaries, or a weird version of the Java runtime.
 Our promise is: if you can run your objective function reliably in a `conda` environment, then you can register it and call it from other projects without having to worry about re-installing all the dependencies.

 `poli` comes batteries-included.
-By this, we mean that there are already a collection of black box objective functions you could register and use out-of-the-box.
+By this, we mean that there are already a collection of black box objective functions and `conda` environments you could register and use out-of-the-box.

 ## Black-box objective functions

-These are some objective functions available on `poli`. **For a full list**, [check here](./using_poli/objective_repository/all_objectives.md).
+These are some objective functions available on `poli`.
+[For a full list, check here](./using_poli/objective_repository/all_objectives.md).

 ### Toy problems